droppedbars/Brand-Marker/readme.txt

 = What happens if a user already put in a trademark symbol? =

 That's okay.
-Brand Marker will remove any existing trademark symbols from brands that you specify prior to applying the appropriate trademark symbol.
+Brand-Marker will remove any existing trademark symbols from brands that you specify prior to applying the appropriate trademark symbol.

 == Screenshots ==